Counselling / Psychotherapy

-The ethos of the Tara Centre is one of reverence and respect for life, compassion for pain and suffering, and a conviction that what hurts can heal.
+The ethos of the Tara Centre is one of reverence and respect for life in all its forms, compassion for pain and suffering, and a conviction that what hurts can heal.
 A holistic approach to counselling/psychotherapy is adopted whereby the physical, emotional, intellectual, volitional and spiritual dimensions of the person are honoured.

-Counselling/ Psychotherapy is offered at Tara Centre from a wide variety of theoretical orientations which include the following:
+Counselling/psychotherapy is offered at the Centre from a wide variety of theoretical orientations which include the following:

 - spiritual crisis;